taravancil/taravancil.com/content/recipes/casseroles-and-baked-entrees/chicken-pot-pie.md

 and cook until fragrant, ~30 seconds.
 Add flour and mix.

 Add chicken stock, then bring to a boil.
 Stir in frozen peas and corn, salt, and pepper to taste.
+Throw in a couple pinches of dry parsley if you have it.
 Add cooked chicken.

 Line a pie dish with crust, then pour filling into dish.
 Cover with second pie crust.